jeremyfix/docker/README.md

 ## Headless ubuntu servers

 - Running gzserver7 with xenial.
-Uses xserver-xorg-video-dummy as a dummy X11 server : [here](./headless-gzserver7)
+Uses xserver-xorg-video-dummy as a dummy X11 server embedded in the docker contrainer : [here](./headless-gzserver7)
 - Running gzserver7 with xenial and nvidia-driver support using a dummy host X11 server : [here](./headless-nvidia-gserver7-host-display)
-- Running parrot-sphinx with xenial on a nvidia GPU headless server.
-To come...
+- Running parrot-sphinx with xenial on a nvidia GPU headless server using a dummy host X11 server : [here](./headless-nvidia-parrot-sphinx-host-display)